The David Ross Education Trust

 Staff Training

 The College's Continuing Professional Development Programme includes topics directly related to students with disabilities and/or SEN and developing the knowledge and use of strategies and techniques for teaching.
 Topics are decided with reference to the College's Improvement Plan.
-The SENCO contributes to the delivery of these training sessions.
+The SENDCo contributes to the delivery of these training sessions.

 There is a specific in-house training programme for Learning Support Assistants aimed at developing their skills in supporting students with disabilities and/or SEN.